Standards for rented homes - information for landlords

 All rented homes need to be provided with fixed heating and adequate levels of thermal insulation to achieve a healthy indoor temperature.
 What is necessary varies from house to house.

-The Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015 has now established a minimum level of energy efficiency for privately rented property.
-This means that from 1 April 2018, landlords of privately rented domestic property must ensure that their properties reach at least an Energy Performance Certificate (EPC) rating of ‘E’ before granting a new tenancy to new or existing tenants.
+The Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015 has now established a minimum level of energy efficiency for all privately rented properties.
+This means that must ensure that their properties reach at least an Energy Performance Certificate (EPC) rating of ‘E’.
 In other words properties with an ‘F’ or ‘G’ rating shall not be let, unless the landlord can demonstrate that a relevant exemption applies.

-Where a landlord believes that an ‘F’ or ‘G’ EPC rated property they rent qualifies for an exemption from the minimum energy efficiency standard, the property must be registered on the National Private Rented Sector (PRS) Exemptions Register.
+Where a landlord believes that an ‘F’ or ‘G’ EPC rated property may qualify for an exemption from the minimum energy efficiency standard, the property must be registered on the National Private Rented Sector (PRS) Exemptions Register.
 Landlords who need to register an exemption for a property can do so via the gov.uk website.

 The landlord handbook